 In his resignation letter (opens in new tab), the Chancellor said that the public expect government to be conducted "properly, competently and seriously."
 He also said that he felt his own approach to the economy was "fundamentally too different" to that of Boris Johnson.

-Rishi Sunak has since become the frontrunner in the race to replace Johnson - for which the TV debates (opens in new tab) are about to take place - leaving many wanting to know more about the ex-Chancellor, including how he voted on Brexit (opens in new tab) and what his net worth is (opens in new tab).
+Rishi Sunak has since competed in the Conservative leadership race to replace Johnson leaving many wanting to know more about the ex-Chancellor, including how he voted on Brexit (opens in new tab) and what his net worth is (opens in new tab).
+Since losing out to Liz Truss, Sunak no longer has a position in government, which has people wondering where is he now (opens in new tab)?

 The public rightly expect government to be conducted properly, competently and seriously.
 I recognise this may be my last ministerial job, but I believe these standards are worth fighting for and that is why I am resigning.My letter to the Prime Minister below. pic.twitter.com/vZ1APB1ik1July 5, 2022